Emily Marshall

 This friendly and inclusive choir promises to enhance your week.
 Just walking through the door is your audition!

-Pay-what-you-like by card on the door.
+Pay-what-you-like between £5 and £8 by card on the door.

 Session times